Pyrenean Foothills (Mediterranean France)

 Introduction

-The landscape between Carcassonne, Foix and Perpignan is a delightful place to ride a road bike.
-It is peppered with deep gorges, vineyards, thick forests and spectacular medieval castles.
-The narrow roads that link the pretty, sun-baked villages are quiet and generally well surfaced, but the countryside here is far from flat!
+The landscape between Carcassonne, Foix, and Perpignan is a delightful place to ride a road bike.
+It’s peppered with deep gorges, vineyards, thick forests, and spectacular medieval castles.
+The narrow roads that link the pretty, sun-baked villages are quiet and generally well-surfaced, but the countryside here is far from flat!
+This region is often referred to as Cathar Country (Pays Cathare in French) in recognition of its importance in the conflict between the Catholic Church and those who followed Catharism some 800 years ago.

-This Classic Cols style holiday is the perfect introduction to cycling in the mountains of Europe as the climbs are relatively short, and the gradients are generally kind, certainly when compared to the Alps, Dolomites or Pyrenees.
-However, those looking for a challenge will not be disappointed, as every day there are longer routes and steeper climbs to get your heart pounding.
-It is important to us that you book the right road cycling holiday for you, so please download and read the Trip Notes for all you need to know about how this holiday works: food, accommodation, travel and so on.
+This Marmot Classic style holiday is the perfect introduction to cycling in the mountains of Europe.
+Compared to the Alps, Dolomites, or the neighbouring Pyrenees, the climbs are relatively short, and the gradients are generally kind.
+However, those looking for more of a challenge will not be disappointed, as every day there are longer routes and steeper climbs to get your heart and legs pounding!

 For the latest travel advice from the Foreign, Commonwealth & Development Office, including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.